Retiring Dentists

 Whether or not you have an exit strategy in mind, it’s important to understand that if it’s poorly planned, it can cost you a lot of money.
 Remember, once your income stops, you’ll have been accustomed to a certain type of lifestyle that you’ll likely want to maintain.
 Experience has shown that you need to start planning and preparing for retirement 5-15 years in advance.

 Many “retirement planners” do not specialize in dentistry and therefore don’t understand your business.
-Since they typically work in silos, they fail to look at the big picture.
-TMFD Financial recognizes other areas of your tax* and financial planning contain overlap strategies that can put money back in your pocket.
+Since they typically work in silos, they fail to consider the broader perspective.
+TMFD Financial recognizes that other areas of your tax and financial planning contain overlapping strategies that can put money back in your pocket.

-We know what data sits in the practice database used by brokers to evaluate a practice and, that it does not reflect full value.
+We are aware of the data stored in the practice database used by brokers to evaluate a practice, and that it does not accurately reflect the full value.
 The value of a practice should not be derived strictly from the past 1-3 years billing, the capital equipment and age of equipment.
 There is other intrinsic value in your practice that you should realize upon its sale.
 Your retirement depends on it!

-The TMFD Financial team can help you with identifying your target retirement number, and how to position yourself successfully.
-The subject areas we would evaluate for your personal plan include, but are not limited to:
+The TMFD Financial team can help you identify your target retirement number and position yourself successfully.
+The subject areas we would evaluate for your plan include, but are not limited to:

 1. Tax & Financial Planning